-HOMEWORK • Working problems from the text is one absolutely assured way to increase your understanding of the course material.
+HOMEWORK • Working problems at the end of each chapter is one absolutely assured way to increase your understanding of the course material.
 Recommended problems can be found in Table 6 (next page).
 As this is a college-level course, homework will not be collected or graded; it is entirely up to you to discipline yourself to do as many problems as may be necessary for you.

-QUIZZES • Quizzes are comparatively brief assessments that are intended to gauge your level of preparedness and direct your studying before an exam.
+QUIZZES • Quizzes are intermediate assessments that are intended to gauge your level of preparedness and direct your studying before an exam.
 Quizzes will normally last half the length of the class period.

-EXAMS • Exams are comprehensive assessments that review in detail topics covered in lecture.
+Exams • Exams are comprehensive assessments that review in detail topics covered in lecture.
 Although not explicitly cumulative, each successive exam naturally builds on material found on previous exams.
 Exams will last the entire class period and consist of fill-in-the blank, short essay, mechanism, or synthesis questions.
 No multiple-choice tests will be given in this class.

-FINAL EXAM • The final exam is identical in format to regular exams, except that the final is cumulative, covering material from the entire quarter.
+FINAL EXAM • The final exam is identical in format to the regular exams, except that it is cumulative, covering material from the entire quarter.
 Do not fall into the trap of cramming for each test only to forget everything before the final!
 Reviewing the quizzes and tests from the quarter is one of the best ways to prepare for the final.
-Note: Material presented after the last regular exam will also be included on the final.
+Be aware that material presented after the last exam will also be included on the final.